-Finally, the guidelines are based on the premise that the benefit of mammograms for women under 45—that is, the benefit of detecting breast cancer earlier—is outweighed by the harm of false positives and unnecessary procedures.
+Finally, the guidelines are based on the premise that the benefit of mammograms for women under 45—that is, the benefit of detecting breast cancer earlier—is outweighed by the harm of A test result that indicates that a person has a disease when the person does not have that disease. and unnecessary procedures.

-We should be clear that this is not a conversation about overdiagnosis, which is the clinical term for detecting a cancer that actually does not require treatment and then pursuing unnecessary chemotherapy or surgery.
+We should be clear that this is not a conversation about overdiagnosis, which is the clinical term for detecting a cancer that actually does not require treatment and then pursuing unnecessary Treatment with drugs to destroy or slow down the growth of cancer cells.
+Often referred to as systematic treatment, because it acts throughout the body, as opposed to localized treatments, like surgery or radiation. or surgery.
 The editorial accompanying the American Cancer Society guideline update clearly states “Uncertainty about overdiagnosis seriously limits understanding of whether the potential benefits of annual mammography among younger women outweigh the risks”; and the study including the guidelines acknowledges that the “quality of the evidence for overdiagnosis is not sufficient” to make a recommendation.

 So the risk being discussed here is not the risk of unnecessary chemotherapy or breast surgery, but the risk of false positives.
-A false positive occurs when a woman has a mammogram, and is called back for further screening, potentially including a The removal and examination of tissue from a living body to discover the presence, cause, or extent of a disease..
+A A test result that indicates that a person has a disease when the person does not have that disease. occurs when a woman has a A low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer., and is called back for further screening, potentially including a The removal and examination of tissue from a living body to discover the presence, cause, or extent of a disease..
 Further screening reveals that cancer is not present, but the woman has had to undergo procedures and stress that she would have avoided had she not had a mammogram.
 The data cited by the American Cancer Society suggests that a woman beginning mammograms at age 40 has a 50-50 chance over her lifetime of experiencing a false positive result.